Competency Is Table Stakes.

 I’m here to tell you you’ve been lied to.
 You don’t have to be the best to achieve success.
 Fact is, the best of the best rarely make it to the top.
 They’re too concerned about being great to be good.

 Success requires a lot more than just an unwavering commitment to your craft.
-It requires perseverance, marketing, attention to detail, and not just a little bit of luck.
-But if you're too busy sitting home and working on your guitar arpeggios or perfecting your sales pitch, you'll never get the chance to make something happen.
+It requires perseverance, marketing, attention to detail, and not just a little bit of .
+But if you’re too busy sitting home and working on your guitar arpeggios or perfecting your pitch, you’ll never get the chance to make something happen.

 As sang, “To search for perfection is all very well, but to look for heaven is to live here in hell.”
 Truth is, you don’t have to be the best at what you do, you have to be the best at showing your prospects how you will make their lives better.